Morgan McSweeney: Head of political strategy

-Downing Street Chief of Staff
+Downing Street chief of staff

 Following the resignation of Sue Gray, McSweeney was appointed Downing Street Chief of Staff on 6 October 2024.
 Vidhya Alakeson and Jill Cuthbertson were appointed as his deputies.

+In November 2025, Starmer sought to stop briefings by his allies that No 10 feared Wes Streeting could launch a leadership coup.
+Starmer gathered staff to stress that briefings against cabinet ministers were "unacceptable" after apologising to Streeting.
+His spokesperson said that Starmer also accepted assurances that No 10 staff had not briefed against Streeting and that he stood by his chief of staff.
+Previously, McSweeney was accused of briefing against Gray.

+Mandelson-Epstein friendship scandal and resignation

-In September 2025, when Peter Mandelson was sacked as ambassador to the United States after further revelations of his close friendship with child sex offender Jeffrey Epstein, it was reported that McSweeney, who is known to be personally close to Mandelson, had been a "keen advocate" for Mandelson's appointment as ambassador despite his involvement with Epstein already being known, and despite concerns raised by the security services during the vetting process, and that McSweeney had urged government colleagues to defend Mandelson in the days before his eventual dismissal.
-Stephen Bush wrote in the Financial Times that this decision "raises questions" of Starmer and McSweeney's political judgement.
-Some Labour MPs were reportedly angry at McSweeney's influence, accusing him of promoting a factional, clique-driven style of politics, especially as allies of Starmer and McSweeney had been recently promoted during a cabinet reshuffle.
+In September 2025, when Peter Mandelson was dismissed as ambassador to the United States after further revelations of his close friendship with child sex offender Jeffrey Epstein, it was reported that McSweeney, who was known to be personally close to Mandelson, had been a "keen advocate" for Mandelson's appointment as ambassador despite his involvement with Epstein already being known, and despite concerns raised by the security services during the vetting process.
+It was further reported that McSweeney had urged government colleagues to defend Mandelson in the days before his eventual dismissal.
+Stephen Bush wrote in the Financial Times that the decision to appoint Mandelson as ambassador "raises questions" of Starmer and McSweeney's political judgement.
+Some Labour MPs were reportedly angry at McSweeney's influence, accusing him of promoting a factional, clique-driven style of politics, especially as allies of Starmer and McSweeney had recently been promoted during a cabinet reshuffle in September 2025.

+In October 2025, McSweeney, who was then the Downing Street Chief of Staff, reported his government-issued phone stolen by a cyclist in Westminster.
+The incident gained significant attention in March 2026 following a parliamentary order for the government to release communications between McSweeney and Mandelson regarding the latter’s appointment as US ambassador.
+Critics, including Conservative opposition leader Kemi Badenoch, raised concerns about the timing of the theft, while Prime Minister Keir Starmer dismissed suggestions of a "cover-up" as "far-fetched".
+To provide transparency, the Metropolitan Police released a transcript of McSweeney’s 999 call, which revealed he initially provided an incorrect street name, leading to the case being recorded in the wrong location and subsequently closed.
+The Met has since reopened the investigation to reassess evidence in the correct area.
+In February 2026, Starmer defended McSweeney, saying he was an essential part of his team.